CoherentLabs/GameUIComponents/components/radial-menu/README.md

 </gameface-radial-menu>
 ```

-Where the styles for `radial-menu-center-bullseye` and `radial-menu-center-image` and `radial-menu-center` are:
+The the styles for `radial-menu-center-bullseye`, `radial-menu-center-image` and `radial-menu-center` are:

 ```css
 .radial-menu-center-bullseye {